Projectredunimore/Drone_S500/README.md

 # Drone_S500
 ## Drone S500 control manual

+**IMPORTANT:Make sure Toggle A and Toggle B (Arming and emergency kill switches respectively) are toggled up before turning on the RC Controller**

 ![Drone control (2)](https://github.com/Projectredunimore/Drone_S500/assets/125361810/ee9e5677-074d-4a08-bf7e-b4beb2a998ca)

 -   Toggle A: Arming the controller will initialize joystick controls and the drone can now be controlled via the controller.